 Legal Advice for Technology, Media & Telecommunications Law

-We help clients draft and negotiate commercial agreements including hardware sale and purchase agreements, content acquisition and distribution agreements, reseller agreements, network access services agreement, ICT outsourcing agreements, advertising services agreements, digital marketing services agreements, consulting and professional services agreements.
+We help clients draft and negotiate commercial agreements in the information technology space, including hardware sale and purchase agreements, content acquisition and distribution agreements, reseller agreements, network access services agreement, ICT outsourcing agreements, advertising services agreements, digital marketing services agreements, consulting and professional services agreements.

 I have been fortunate to hone my skills in a specialised area of law that has become crucial to the operations of every business operating in a digitised economy.
 Having represented consumers of ICT services, ICT service providers, media houses and the sector regulator has granted me a unique understanding of each client’s business imperatives and an edge in contract negotiations.
 I thoroughly enjoy advising clients on all aspects of TMT law, from complex ICT outsourcing agreements, telecommunications and media regulatory compliance and the impact of data and privacy laws on my client’s product launches and commercial contracts.